-Assignments, Exams, and Grading
+Assignments, Exams, Grading, and Lateness

-Your grade is computed strictly from two components, a programming component and an exam component.
-The programming component is 30% of your grade and the exam component is 70%.
-Each of these components is a weighted average of program grades and exam grades respectively.
+Your grade is computed strictly from three components, a programming component, an exam component, and an assignment component.
+The programming component is 20% of your grade and the exam component is 70%.
+The assignment component is 10% of the grade.
+Th weights for programs and exams are given below.
+Assignment weights will be determined during the semester depending on the number of assignments.